owlike/genson/website/Documentation/ScalaGuide.md

 ###Scala version

-Genson has been tested against scala 2.10 and 2.11.
-In theory you can use it with all releases from 2.10 and up.
+Genson has been tested against scala 2.11 and 2.12.
+In theory you can use it with all releases from 2.11 and up.
-We follow the standard cross build conventions for scala projects ex: genson-scala_2.10 and genson-scala_2.11.
+We follow the standard cross build conventions for scala projects ex: genson-scala_2.11 and genson-scala_2.12.
+If you need support for Scala 2.10, you will need to look at the older releases of Genson pre 1.5.

 ##Download